sublimetext-io/docs.sublimetext.io/docs/reference/pc_reviewing.md

   This can be prevented by working together on the same package (either by collaborating or by proposing pull requests).
-- Having more contributors on one package increases it's long term life expectancy.
+- Having more contributors on one package increases its long term life expectancy.
-- Some times packages stop being maintained.
+- Sometimes packages stop being maintained.
   Replacing those with a new package for the same utility keeps Package Control fresh.

-If one or more similar packages exist, it's always recommended consolidate them and enhance an existing package.
+If one or more similar packages exist, it's always recommended to consolidate them and enhance an existing package.

 When an existing package is replaced,